react-native-community/cli/docs/autolinking.md

 ## Platform Android

-The [native_modules.gradle](https://github.com/react-native-community/cli/blob/main/packages/cli-platform-android/native_modules.gradle) script is included in your project's `settings.gradle` and `app/build.gradle` files and:
+The [`autolinkLibrariesWithApp`](https://github.com/facebook/react-native/blob/8c50bf0beb17ced7fdafeae7a734edfc03e6e0b2/packages/gradle-plugin/react-native-gradle-plugin/src/main/kotlin/com/facebook/react/ReactExtension.kt#L162) function from React Native Gradle Plugin (RNGP) must be registered in your project's `settings.gradle` file and called in `app/build.gradle` file and:

 1. At build time, before the build script is run:
-   1. A first Gradle plugin (in `settings.gradle`) runs `applyNativeModulesSettingsGradle` method.
+   1. RNGP plugin registered in `settings.gradle` runs `autolinkLibrariesFromCommand()` method.
 It uses the package metadata from `react-native config` to add Android projects.
-   1. A second Gradle plugin (in `app/build.gradle`) runs `applyNativeModulesAppBuildGradle` method.
+   1. Then in `app/build.gradle` it runs `autolinkLibrariesWithApp()` method.
 It creates a list of React Native packages to include in the generated `/android/build/generated/rn/src/main/java/com/facebook/react/PackageList.java` file.
       1. When the new architecture is turned on, the `generateNewArchitectureFiles` task is fired, generating `/android/build/generated/rn/src/main/jni` directory with the following files:
          - `Android-rncli.cmake` – creates a list of codegen'd libs.
 Used by the project's `CMakeLists.txt`.
          - `rncli.cpp` – registers codegen'd Turbo Modules and Fabric component providers.
 Used by `MainApplicationModuleProvider.cpp` and `MainComponentsRegistry.cpp`.